COMMERCIAL LAW

 When it comes to litigating in court, prudence of a debt recovery suit weighed against an insolvency suit may be considered with the help of a competent lawyer.

-Which is the Appropriate court of Jurisdiction?
+Which is the Appropriate court of Jurisdiction in Kenya to File a Debt Recovery Suit?

-The competent court is usually where the debtor is located – whether an individual or company.
 The creditor who is suing needs to consider the monetary jurisdiction of the court because small claims are suited to small claims court, and other larger claims may be filed at the magistrate’s court or the high court.

 The creditor will have to consider the contractual issues that led to the claim, hence the need for good litigation advice.